 My first job in TV was doing weekend weather in Madison, Wisconsin.
 After all those years of freezing in 80 below zero cold, I got a chance to go to New England, where winter is only 20 below, but the snowfall can be seven feet!!
 Massachusetts was beautiful, the people were friendly, but way too much snow!
 Of course, going back to Milwaukee after that eliminated the heavy snow, but then it was too cold again!

 Finally, after the frostbite wore off, it was time to move to a place where we wouldn't need the snowblower, the shovels, and the seven layers of clothing.
 Texas was the perfect choice!
 The people here are super friendly, the winters are mild, and my clothing bill will be significantly lower.
 O.K., so summers are a WEE BIT warm.
 But I can always take my kids and visit my parents back in New York!

 I enjoy racquetball, good wine, gourmet cooking, gardening and hanging out with my kids Nathan and Lexi.

-If you want to complain, or be nice, or something in-between, you can always email me at email@example.com!
+If you want to complain, be nice or something in-between, you can always email me at firstname.lastname@example.org!